lkimdaryl/SecureBand/README.md

 The **SecureBand** is an IoT GPS tracking device that can be used for parents or caretakers to keep track of their children, patients, or elderly individuals’ locations.

 Since the SecureBand is an IoT device, both hardware and software are incorporated.
 On the hardware side, an ESP32 microcontroller is used to send GPS coordinate data via bluetooth to an external MQTT server.
-On the software side, we created a web server using Python’s FastAPI framework on the backend and Vanilla Javascript + HTML/CSS on the frontend.
+On the software side, we created a web server using Python’s FastAPI framework on the backend and Javascript + HTML/CSS on the frontend.
 There are features to register an account, login, manage account settings, manage child devices, view child locations, and view emergency contact pages.
 The backbone of communications between hardware and software is through MQTT communications, and data persistence in our application revolves around  information stored into our MySQL database.